 Once you become a more experienced mindfulness practitioner, you might find the Insight Timer helpful.

-If you would like to engage your children in a mindfulness practice as well, there are many nice options, including Smiling Mind and the videos of JusTme at www.JustMindfulness.com.
+If you would like to engage your children in a mindfulness practice as well, there are many nice options.
+I help to manage a nonprofit organization called Peace of Mind Inc. that provides free practice videos for children and families.
+TeachPeaceofMind.org.
 You can find many more kid-friendly apps, with reviews, at CommonSenseMedia.org.

-The Peace of Mind Curriculum, which I help to write, edit and publish, offers a beautiful scripted set of weekly lessons on mindfulness, kindness and conflict resolution for students in Pre Kindergarten through Grade 5.
-Teachers, counselors, and parents have all found it useful in helping their children learn to calm themselves, focus their attention, build healthy relationships, and to become peacemakers. www.TeachPeaceofMind.com.
+The Peace of Mind Curriculum, which I help to write, edit and publish, offers weekly lessons on mindfulness, kindness and conflict resolution for students in Pre Kindergarten through Middle School.
+Teachers, counselors, and parents have all found it useful in helping their children learn to calm themselves, focus their attention, build healthy relationships, and to become peacemakers.
+TeachPeaceofMind.org.

 A Short Meditation

 Here is a short, 5 minute meditation that Janet Nima Taylor, American Buddhist Nun, suggests for beginning meditators or anyone seeking to infuse their days with peaceful moments.